antonicnenad/gotland-playwright-tests/README.md

 │
 ├── TEST-CASES.md                  # Test cases for this project
 ├── playwright.config.ts           # Playwright configuration
-├── Dockerfile                     # Docker setup for running tests in isolated container ├── .dockerignore                  # Files to exclude from Docker image ├── package.json                   # Project metadata and scripts ├── tsconfig.json                  # TypeScript compiler options
+├── Dockerfile                     # Docker setup for running tests in an isolated container ├── .dockerignore                  # Files to exclude from Docker image ├── package.json                   # Project metadata and scripts ├── tsconfig.json                  # TypeScript compiler options